-Danzaki set for Motherwell move from Sapporo
+Motherwell complete deal for 'energetic' Danzaki

-Riku Danzaki: Motherwell close to signing attacking midfielder from Consadole Sapporo
+Riku Danzaki: Motherwell sign midfielder from Consadole Sapporo

 Last updated on .From the section Motherwell

-Riku Danzaki has arrived in Scotland pending a permanent move to Motherwell from J-League club Consadole Sapporo.
+Riku Danzaki has signed a two-and-a-half year deal at Motherwell following his exit from J-League club Consadole Sapporo.

+The 22-year-old attacking midfielder is the first Japanese player to join the Fir Park club and could feature at St Mirren on Saturday if international clearance is granted in time.

+"He is an energetic, hard-working technical player who has an eye for goal," said manager Stevie Hammell.
+"He has spent the last few days with us, and already he's fitting in well."

-Attacking midfielder Danzaki, who had been on a second loan spell to A-League side Brisbane Roar, was pictured at Glasgow Airport on Wednesday.
+Danzaki, who had been on a second loan spell to A-League side Brisbane Roar, arrived in Scotland on Wednesday.

-The 22-year-old has played 17 times in his latest stint, 12 of them starts, with the side sitting eighth in Australia's top flight.
+He played 17 times in his latest stint in Australia, 12 of them starts.

-He is poised to become Well's fourth signing of the January transfer window.

-- Visit our Motherwell page for all the latest news, analysis and fan views

-- You can now get Motherwell news notifications in the BBC Sport app - find out more
+"As soon as we came in he was a player we identified," Hammell said on Friday.

+"He fits into the model we're trying to do.
+We don't want to flood the place with recruitment, especially from overseas, but he fits into the profile of player we want but also the type of character he is.

+"He's been desperate to come here.
+I've done numerous calls with him online, zoom calls, WhatsApp calls, we've been putting a lot of work into it.
+His attitude and determination to get here is number one.

+"I think the fans will enjoy seeing him when the time comes."

-Former Gillingham forward Mikael Mandron, defender Shane Blaney from Sligo Rovers and midfielder Olly Crankshaw on loan from Stockport County have already been added to Steven Hammell's squad.
+Hammell has already added former Gillingham forward Mikael Mandron, defender Shane Blaney from Sligo Rovers and midfielder Olly Crankshaw on loan from Stockport County this month.

-Having joined Sapporo from high school, Danzaki has made 20 appearances for his parent club and had a loan spell with second-tier JEF United Chiba in between his two in Brisbane.

 - Our coverage of Motherwell is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment